MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-overview-of-ip-address-types.md

 <div>

-## <a name="front-end-pool-and-edge-pool-configuration"></a>Configuração do pool de Front-Ends e do pool do Servidor de Borda
+## <a name="front-end-pool-and-edge-pool-configuration"></a>Configuração do pool de front-ends e do pool de borda

-A tabela a seguir mostra a matriz de suporte entre o pool do servidor front-end e o pool do servidor de borda interna.
+A tabela a seguir mostra a matriz de suporte entre o pool do servidor front-end e o pool do servidor de borda interno.

-### <a name="front-end-pool-and-edge-pool-internal-edge-matrix"></a>Matriz do Pool de Front-Ends e do Pool de Borda (Borda interna)
+### <a name="front-end-pool-and-edge-pool-internal-edge-matrix"></a>Matriz do pool de front-ends e do pool de borda (borda interna)

 <table>
 <colgroup>